 Southern Magnolia

-Most attractive native tree, with an upright trunk and pyramidal crown and huge, white blossoms that are quite aromatic.
-Throughout much of its distribution, southern magnolia doesn’t grow to be very huge.
+It is the most attractive native tree, with an upright trunk and pyramidal crown and huge, white blossoms that are pretty aromatic.
+Throughout much of its distribution, southern magnolia hasn’t grown to be very huge.
 60 ft. is the typical height, although it seldom reaches 80ft.

 Alternate, 5- to 10-inch long everlasting foliage that is lustrous on the top and brown underneath are the hallmarks of this species.

 The sturdy, stiff branches of the tree are covered with fragrant, white blossoms that fade rapidly if injured.
-In a cup-like form, they measure 8 inches wide and have six thick petals that are broader at the tip.
+In a cup-like form, they measure 8 inches wide and have six thick, broader petals at the tip.

 June to September are prime times to see the blooms.
-Conical seedpods filled with big red seeds are produced by the blooms.
-As soon as the capsules open, the seeds tend to fall out and dangle from the silky threads attached to them.
+The blooms produce conical seedpods filled with big red seeds.
+As soon as the capsules open, the seeds fall out and dangle from the silky threads attached to them.

 Sweetbay Magnolia